Regent

 Famous regency periods include that of the Prince Regent, later George IV of the United Kingdom, giving rise to many terms such as Regency era and Regency architecture.
-Strictly this period lasted from 1811 to 1820, when his father George III was insane, though when used as a period label it generally covers a wider period.
+Strictly, this period lasted from 1811 to 1820, when his father George III was insane, though when used as a period label it generally covers a wider period.
 Philippe II, Duke of Orléans was Regent of France from the death of Louis XIV in 1715 until Louis XV came of age in 1723; this is also used as a period label for many aspects of French history, as Régence in French, again tending to cover a rather wider period than the actual regency.
-For a period of a month and a half, the Second French Empire was a regency.
-The Emperor departed with his army, giving his political powers to his wife who essentially carried out all his roles and even sent him orders.
-He would never be able to return to France, and the empire ended as a regency two days after his defeat and imprisonment at the Battle of Sedan.
+In the 16th century, Queen Catherine de Medici's acts as regent caused her to become arguably the most important woman in Europe, giving her name to an age.
 The equivalent Greek term is epitropos (επίτροπος), meaning overseer.